Ravenswood (WA)

 How does the suburb of Ravenswood's income rank nationally?

-AreaSearch's latest postcode level ATO data for FY-23 reveals that income in the suburb of Ravenswood is higher than average nationally, with the median assessed at $53,270 while the average income stands at $71,337.
-This contrasts to Greater Perth's figures of a median income of $60,748 and an average income of $80,248.
+According to AreaSearch's aggregation of the latest postcode level ATO data released for FY-23, the suburb of Ravenswood had a median income among taxpayers of $53,270 with the average level standing at $71,337.
+This is above the national average and compares to levels of $60,748 and $80,248 across Greater Perth respectively.
 Based on Wage Price Index growth of 9.62% since FY-23, current estimates would be approximately $58,395 (median) and $78,200 (average) as of September 2025.

 What is the disposable income in the suburb of Ravenswood?